openquantumhardware/qick/doc/instructions.md

 * `^` -- exclusive or
 * `~` -- not `value`, ignores `rSrc`

+### Tproc Register Information

+The tproc contains 8 pages of 32 registers each, making 256 registers in total.
+Each register is 32 bits wide.

 ### Signal Generator Options

 Use `stdysel` to select what value is output continuously by the signal generator after the gereration of a pulse.